 Pain, numbness, muscle weakness.
 Symptoms of nervous system disorders can range from irritating to frightening and disabling.
 You want answers, and we can help.

-Contact us to get a second opinion from an Aurora Health Care neurologist.
+Contact us to get a second opinion from an Aurora Health Care neurologist or neurosurgeon.